 A macaron has few ingredients: ground almonds, confectioners’ sugar, egg whites and granulated sugar.
 The process of making macarons is not difficult but it takes a period of trial and error to grow your confidence and ability.
 My boys are taking ice skating lessons and the instructor told the kids (loud enough for the parents to get the message too) that you must not be afraid to fall down.
 It is part of learning.
 Baking is the same– there will be batches of burnt cookies, lopsided cakes and cracked macarons on your way to kitchen confidence but keep going!
 I made macarons about a year ago without much trouble.
 Beginners’ luck for sure.
 When I recently thought I’d repeat that performance I was greeted by batch of macarons that spread over the entire baking sheet into one, sad-looking blob.
 I turned to Google to see what might help my next attempt.

-History: there are many websites with macaron history but I like this one a lot on the Mr. Macaron site
+History: there are many websites with macaron history but I like this playful list of 10 Beautiful Facts about Macarons from Huff Post UK.

 Pinterest: Pinterest has a nearly endless supply of macaron photos, recipes, ideas, colors, and flavors.
 If you would like to join my Pinterest board for all things macaron send me a request and I’ll add you.
 I’d love to have a place where we can share ideas and our latest creations!
 Here is the link to the new board.